Gilles Ste-Croix

-Gilles Ste-Croix OC (/fr/) is a Canadian entrepreneur and the vice president and co-creator of Cirque du Soleil.
+Gilles Ste-Croix (/fr/) is a Canadian entrepreneur and the vice president and co-creator of Cirque du Soleil.
 He started Cirque du Soleil with co-founder Guy Laliberté.
 His son, Olivier Rochette, a technician with Cirque du Soleil, was killed by a blow to the head from an aerial lift in an on-set accident in November 2016.

 Ste-Croix was appointed an Officer of the Order of Canada (OC) in the 2019 Canadian honours.